mtsknn/AutoHotkey/README.md

 ## Recommended apps

-These apps provide functionality that I would want to create with AutoHotkey (or something else) if these apps didn't exist.
+These apps provide functionality that I would want to create with AutoHotkey if these apps didn't exist.

 In order of importance: